drojf/ai_somnium_fps_camera/Developer_Readme.md

 I attempted to change the resolution to widescreen using the above command line arguments. (eg in the above, set `width=2000 height=800`)

-If you do this, everything will be set to a 16:9 ratio, and also some GUI will be extremely large.
+If you do this, everything will still be in a 16:9 ratio (letterboxed), and also some GUI will be extremely large.

 I then attempted to force the game to the correct ratio by editing the `Game.ScreenScaler` classes `Update()` function. (found by searching `1920` literal in Dnspy (remember to change the search method or you'll get nothing))